Orders

 4. Your UI prompts customer to check SMS and enter the token

-5. Submit token via /orders/confirm_payment
+5. Submit token via the Confirm a Payment endpoint

 6. If token is correct, payment advances to authorize_payment next action